kaniyeri/peweaver/README.md

 # PEWeaver

-Code for *PEWeaver: CHIA-Governed RTL Sharing for BCI-Inspired Signal Processing*.
+Code for *PEWeaver: Enabling Agentic Hardware Optimization for Efficient Brain Implants using CHIA*.

 PEWeaver uses CHIA to propose shared RTL.
 A separate evaluator checks behavior and hardware cost before accepting a design.